rakhimov/scram/doc/input_file.rst

 #.
 An XML input file is validated against the RelaxNG_ :ref:`schema`.
 #.
 The fault tree validation assumptions/requirements:

-    - Event names and references are not case-sensitive.
+    - Event names and references are case-sensitive.
     - Leading and trailing whitespace characters are trimmed.
     - Names and references should conform to the rules defined in :ref:`naming_rules` section.
     - Public names must be unique globally,